 In April 2014, the U.S. Court of Appeals for the Second Circuit reversed a January 2013 district court decision, and held that the government must disclose a previously unreleased memorandum relating to the targeting killing of an American citizen, which the government released (with redactions) in June.
 The appeals court ruling also ordered the government to publicly describe many other documents relating to the targeting killing program, about which it had previously refused to provide any information.

-Following the appeals court's decision, the district court ordered the government to release another memo, which the government did in August.
-However, this second memo was heavily redacted.
-The ACLU will challenge the redactions as unlawful.
+Following the appeals court's decision, the district court ordered the government to release another memo, which the government did in August 2014.
+However, this second memo was heavily redacted, and the ACLU appealed the redactions as unlawful.